UGROW

 • Projects are announced and student applications are accepted

-• Students apply to the program, specifying one to three projects of preference
+• Students apply to the program, specifying up to three projects of preference

 • Applications are evaluated and a student cohort is selected